 In the video, Jeremiah Denton bravely refused to speak out against the United States, despite knowing he would be tortured for doing so.

 When asked about his opinion of the United States's actions, Denton replied: “I don’t know what is happening, but whatever the position of my government is, I support it—fully.
 Whatever the position of my government is, I believe in it—yes sir.
 I’m a member of that government and it is my job to support it, and I will as long as I live.”

 Denton Was Part Of What Was Known As The 'Alcatraz Gang'

 Denton was one of 11 prisoners of war to be held in solitary confinement for two years in Hanoi, Vietnam, because of their resistance to their captors.
 One of these men, Commander James Stockdale, nicknamed the special facility "Alcatraz."
-There, Denton and his fellow prisoners underwent special torture because of their resistance.
-The men were held in leg shackles every night in miniscule, windowless cells, the lights turned on at all times.
-They were tortured in order of rank for two years, until the brutal sessions suddenly stopped with no explanation.
-Of the 11 men, 10 were moved to a different facility – the 11th, Ronald Stortz, was left behind and died of his injuries.
+There, Denton and his fellow prisoners underwent special and constant torture because of their resistance.
+The men were often held down by heavy leg shackles and kept in miniscule, windowless cells, the lights turned on at all times.
+T

 hey were tortured this way for 25 months, when 10 of the men were moved to a different prison facility - the 11th, Ron Storz, died while in "Alcatraz."

 This Video Was Not The Only Propaganda Event Denton Took Part InVideo: YouTube